 “For we live by faith, not by sight.”
 2 Corinthians 5:7 NIV

 Collaborating with birthing parents and their support networks to promote optimal mental health, wellness, and healthy family functioning is a fundamental goal of our organization.
-Although our services focus primarily on maternal mental health, we will offer supportive resources for the entire family unit.
+Although our services focus primarily on perinatal mental health, we will offer supportive resources for family members.
 In addition to therapy for individuals, we offer educational and consultation services to organizations and corporations invested in health equity for maternal health.

 A secondary focus of our organization is to offer consultative and educational services to faith-based organizations with the goal of collaborating on mental health and wellness initiatives.
 We believe the combination of therapeutic and wellness services, in conjunction with individuals’ spiritual beliefs and practices, allow for optimal family and community wellness.